Brad Pitt Serious For Sienna Miller, Angelina Jolie’s Relationship With Brother Caused The Divorce?

 “I get into the whole rumors of incest.
 I do conclude unwaveringly in the film it was mainly a publicity stunt and it worked, but on the flip side, people agree the kiss was too close for comfort.
 Then the conclusion is amongst experts ‘No wonder they split.’
 Here we are more than a decade later and James is living with them full time.
 Ultimately it was too close for comfort for Brad,” Radar Online quoted filmmaker Ian Halperin.

-Angelina Jolie’s $25 Million Cecil B. DeMille Estate:
+Angelina Jolie’s $25 Million Cecil B. DeMille Estate

 In other news, Angelina Jolie bought a $25 million mansion for herself and her six kids, just a mile away from Brad Pitt’s house.
 According to Hollywood Life, the reason why Jolie decided to buy Cecil B. DeMille estate, which is just a mile away from Pitt’s house is because she wants her children to feel at home.